Voluntary Benefits: A Tool For Attracting And Retaining Top Talent

 - Pre-paid legal services: With these policies, employees can get access to affordable assistance with legal advice, house closings, will drafting and other services.

-- Student loan debt repayment: These plans take many forms but generally, you’ll agree to pay a specific amount towards an employee’s student loan debt or reimburse them up to a specific amount of what they paid in the year.
+- Student loan debt repayment: These plans, which are one of the most in-demand right now, take many forms but generally, you agree to pay a specific amount towards an employee’s student loan debt or reimburse them up to a specific amount of what they paid in the year.

 Voluntary benefits are typically 100% employee paid.
-However, lately, more companies are contributing partially toward the cost of these benefits.
+However, some companies contribute partially toward the cost of these benefits.

-How to Best Enhance Your Benefit Package with Voluntary Benefits
+How to Best Get Started with Voluntary Benefits